 Mortgage servicers process loan payments and manage the loan account on behalf of the loan holder.
 The servicer is the company to which you make your payment.
 Sometimes, the owner of the loan will also service it.
 But often, the servicer doesn't own the loan.

 Again, the owner of the loan might service it.
 Or the mortgage loan owner might sell the rights to service the loan to a different company.
 Or the owner of the servicing rights might hire a vendor, called a "subservicer," to take on the servicing duties, rather than servicing the loan itself.

 If the right to service your mortgage loan is transferred to a new servicer, you'll generally get two notices:

 The current servicer and the new servicer may send a single notice, in which case it must be provided to you at least 15 days before the servicing transfer date.

 In addition, you get a 60-day grace period after the transfer.
-This means the new servicer can't consider your payment late or charge you a late fee if you mistakenly send your mortgage payment to the old servicer during this time, so long as the old servicer receives the payment before the due date (including any grace period allowed under the mortgage contract).
+So, the new servicer can't consider your payment late or charge you a late fee if you mistakenly send your mortgage payment to the old servicer during this time as long as the old servicer receives the payment before the due date, including any grace period allowed under the mortgage contract.

 Contact a foreclosure attorney if you're facing a potential foreclosure because of problems with a loan or servicing transfer.